Updated on September 1, 2023

 Lead generation is the end-all, be-all for small businesses, from contractors and construction companies to boutiques and specialty shops.
-We’ve already discussed the pros and cons of working with lead gen services, companies like Angi and Angie’s List competitors (including HomeAdvisor), but, for this article, we’re narrowing our focus down to just Angi—the new name for Angie’s List.
+For this article, we’re narrowing our focus to Angi—the new name for Angie’s List.

 You might already be asking yourself, “Is Angie’s List legit?” or “Is Angi worth it?”
-The answer isn’t a simple yes or no, but it definitely skews in one direction.
-We’ll put it this way: Angie’s List isn’t necessary to generate leads for your business, and you just might save money in the long run if you steer clear of Angi and companies like Angie’s List altogether.
+The answer isn’t a simple yes or no. We’ll put it this way: Angie’s List isn’t necessary to generate leads for your business, but it could be a good first step for a brand new contractor.

-To help you make an informed decision about whether Angi is worth it for contractors, we’ll take a look at some red flags and Angie’s List reviews from contractors.
+To help you make an informed decision about whether Angi is worth it for contractors, we’ll take a look at some red flags.

 Red Flag #1.
 Angi has a limited number of members.